yash2003shah/Portfolio/README.md

 # Portfolio
-Portfolio made with front-end web technologies
+Portfolio made with HTML, CSS and JavaScript